Connect Claude Desktop via API Key (Skip OAuth)

 Get your API key from WordPress

-Log into wp-admin on the site you want to connect, then navigate to Royal MCP → Settings.
-Scroll to the API Key field and copy the value.
-It’s a 32-character random string.
-If the field is empty, click Regenerate first.
+Log into wp-admin on the site you want to connect, then navigate to Royal MCP → Settings → General Settings.
+Find the WordPress API Key field — the key is pre-generated and visible in the input.
+Click Copy.
+If you want a fresh key (or the field is empty), click Regenerate first — this immediately invalidates the old key.

-Make sure the Enable MCP Server toggle at the top of the same page is on.
+Make sure the Enable Royal MCP Integration toggle at the top of the same page is on.
 Royal MCP rejects every request when disabled, regardless of which auth method you use.

 Locate your Claude Desktop config file

-Claude Desktop reads its MCP server list from a JSON file at:
+Claude Desktop reads its MCP server list from a file called claude_desktop_config.json.
+The file lives at:

 - macOS: